How to Calculate The Price For Your Handmade Jewelry

-KC Holiday from Santa Ana, California, USA started QALO about 8 years ago, a jewelry making business.
+KC Holiday (from Santa Ana, California, USA) started QALO almost 11 years ago.

 We’ve created an enormous community of over 2 million people who wear QALO to represent the most important commitment they’ve made in their life.
 This year we as a company will eclipse over 100M in total revenue since Ted Baker (my co-founder) and I founded the company from a dining room table in 2013.

-Diane Lawrence & Dawn Pochek from Colombia started Inspiranza Designs over 15 years ago, a jewelry making business.
+Diane Lawrence & Dawn Pochek (from Colombia) started Inspiranza Designs almost 18 years ago.